UniversalViewer/universalviewer.github.io/README.md

 ## Publishing Changes

 Changes are built and deployed automatically when updates are made to the `main` branch via a GitHub Pages workflow which can be found in the .github/workflows directory.
-This is the standard Astro workflow for Pages so shouldn't need alterning apart from changes to which branches trigger it.
+This is the standard Astro workflow for Pages so shouldn't need altering apart from changes to which branches trigger it.

 ### Environment protection